coyotte508/hexagrid/README.md

 > Creates a grid with those hexes

+**distance**(q1:number, r1: number, q2: number, r2: number): number

+> Get the distance between two hexes.
+Returns `-1` if there's no path between the two hexes, or if one of the hexes doesn't belong to the grid
+>
+> The algorithm is not optimized with a direction heuristic

 **get**(q: number, r: number): Hex\<Data>

 > Get the corresponding stored Hex in the grid.